sugestio/sugestio-.net/README.md

 ﻿# Overview

-This is a C# library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
+This is a .NET library for interfacing with the [Sugestio](http://www.sugestio.com) recommendation service.
 Data is submitted as XML.
 The library uses [DevDefined.OAuth](http://github.com/bittercoder/DevDefined.OAuth) to create the OAuth-signed requests.
+Written in C# for .NET Framework 3.5.

 ## About Sugestio